Six dead and more than 50 rescued after boat carrying migrants sinks in Channel

 Two British ships and several French vessels have been involved in a search and rescue operation, France’s Maritime Prefecture of the Channel and the North Sea said.

-Information was received from a patrol boat early on Saturday that a migrant boat was sinking off Sangatte, according to a statement.
+Information was received from a patrol boat early on Saturday that a migrant boat was sinking off the coast of Sangatte, according to a statement.

 Six people were recovered in a serious condition, one of whom was then taken by helicopter to Calais hospital and declared dead, the prefecture said.